Thatiiii/Thatiiii/README.md

 🌱 Aspiring Software Engineer on a continuous journey growing in tech.

-👩‍💻Skilled in C#, HTML, CSS, Java & SQL.
+👩‍💻Skilled in C#, HTML, CSS & SQL.

 🧠 Eager to continue learning, growing, and contributing to collaborative tech projects.